 Apply for Income Based Repayment

 I started off with over 250k in loans when I entered residency.
-I had consolidated my loans prior to starting and landed with an average interest rate of 6.75%.
-I also applied for and was granted to use the Income Based Repayment (IBR) plan (also referred to as the Income Driven repayment plan).
+I had consolidated my loans with Mohela prior to starting and landed with an average interest rate of 6.75%.
+I also applied for and was granted to use the Income-Based Repayment (IBR) plan (also referred to as the Income-Driven repayment plan).
 For those unfamiliar with it, IBR calculates how much you owe each month based on your income.
 So as a resident, I obviously wasn’t making much and as such would not have been able to afford a full monthly payment plan.
 With IBR I was able to make the minimum monthly payment and keep my loan payments alive.